Boostport/kubernetes-vault/README.md

 verified.

 ## Configuration
 The project consists of 2 containers, a controller container that watches the Kubernetes cluster and pushes `secret_id`s to pods and an init container that receives the `secret_id` and exchanges it for an auth token.
-These 2 containers are configured using environment variables.
+The controller is configuered using a YAML file and the init container uses environment variables.
 The init container also requires configuration using Kubernetes annotations.

 For full examples of configuration files, check out the ConfigMaps in the [quick start](deployments/quick-start/kubernetes-vault.yaml) and [secured](deployments/secured-external-ca/kubernetes-vault.yaml) examples.